alireza-mh/SEO-Checklist/README.md

 ### Hint google for re-crawl
 By adding last modified to site map file you can tell google bot that the content of the page has been changed and need re-crawl.
 Be aware that google bot would evaluate your changes and if the page change would be minor and not worth re-crawling it will understant and wont trust your last modified property anymore so keep that in mind.[resource](https://www.youtube.com/watch?v=am4g0hXAA8Q&t=926s)

+### Knowledge panels
+Knowledge panels are information boxes that appear on Google when you search for entities (people, places, organizations, things) that are in the Knowledge Graph.
+They are meant to help you get a quick snapshot of information on a topic based on Google’s understanding of available content on the web.